Teenage Dating and Romantic Relationships Risks

 Unfortunately, adolescents experience these forms of violence too often.
 Among adolescents who dated in the past year:

-- Almost one in 10 reported being hit or physically hurt by a partner.
+- Eight percent reported being hit or physically hurt by a partner.

 - Almost one in three reported being emotionally abused by a partner.

-- Over one in 10 reported being forced by a partner to have sex or engage in sexual activities – like kissing or unwanted touching.6
+- Seven percent reported being forced by a partner to have sex or engage in sexual activities—like kissing or unwanted touching.6

 When dating violence occurs, it is common for both adolescent partners to be violent.
 In fact, 84 percent of youth ages 12-18 who survived dating violence also behaved violently.
 Adolescent boys and girls also experience similar rates of violence.
 About 69 percent of girls and 69 percent of boys who dated in the past year experienced some type of violence.7,8